Terrain Correction

 Script Mode

-Terrain correction grid: The terrain correction grid contains the correction component beyond the survey areas extended by the correction distance.
-The magnitude of the correction in the terrain correction grid is normalized and scaled to the provided Earth density, and added to the calculated correction of the more highly sampled topography grid.
+Terrain correction grid: Contains the correction values beyond the survey area, extended by the specified correction distance.
+The magnitude of the correction in the terrain correction grid is normalized and scaled to the provided Earth density, then added to the terrain correction calculated from the more finely sampled topography grid.
 Script Parameter: GRTERAIN.CORGRD |

 Local slope channel: The local slope of the grid is calculated on the fly; however, if local slopes have been measured at each station, you can specify the slope channel.
 (The slope is only applicable to Zone 0; see the Application Notes section.)
 Script Parameter: GRTERAIN.SLOPCH |